 Professional Standards Department

-The Northamptonshire Police and Crime Commissioner monitors the handling of complaints against the Constabulary.
-However, please note that concerns on specific individual complaints should be directed to the Independent Police Complaints Commission (IPCC).
+The Northamptonshire Police and Crime Commissioner monitors the handling of complaints against the Force.
+However, please note that concerns on specific individual complaints should be directed to the Independent Office for Police Conduct (IOPC)

 What to do if you are not satisfied following a complaint

-If you are not satisfied with the response you receive following complaint or you wish to seek guidance or appeal against a formal decision regarding the handling or investigation, you may contact the Independent Police Complaints Commission (IPCC) which oversees the police complaints system and sets the standards by which complaints should be handled.
+If you are not satisfied with the response you receive following complaint or you wish to seek guidance or appeal against a formal decision regarding the handling or investigation, you may contact the Independent Office for Police Conduct (IOPC) which oversees the police complaints system and sets the standards by which complaints should be handled.

 Further details of what you can complain about, together with guidance on how to make a complaint and the appropriate forms, can be found on their website.